Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 Parameters:

 - name: `string`
-  >the name of the response header to be examined
+  >The name of the response header to be examined.

 Return type: `string`